daniel1982007/portfolio/README.md

 * online course scrimba.com for Frontend dev React
 * Dare IT Challenge Portfolio - QA test

-## Work Experience
+## Commercial Work Experience
-* Java engineer in a Taxfree4U project in Ukraine for 3 months
+* Frontend React developer in Powercode for 2 months in Kyiv Ukraine
-* Frontend Developer in Usilicon Microelectronics for 6 months
+* Frontend developer in Usilicon Microelectronics for 8 months in Kyiv Ukraine
-* Frontend React developer in Powercode for 2 months
+* Java engineer in a Taxfree4U project for 9 months in Kyiv Ukraine

 ## Github repositories
 ### simple frontend app by redux and react